TommasoBrumani/reinforcement-learning-exercises/README.md

 Each of the exercises has distinct specifications, which are provided in the 'documentation' folder inside of each exercise folder.

 ### File Systems Structure
+* `common`: utility functions used throughout the exercises
 * `exN`: the folder containing the code and documentation for exercise 'N'
-* `common`: utility functions used throughout the exercises
+* `final_project`: the folder containing the code and documentation for the course's final project